Watermalon2000/Medieval-Mayhem/README.md

 # Medieval-Mayhem
 This is a simple real time strategy game developed using Processing JavaScript that can be played on one device.
 Players need to collect resources and eventually build troops to attack the opponents base and destroy it.

+# Requirements
+This runs on any modern browser and the files needed for it to undersand Processing JavaScript are included.
+This only really works if you are using a computer and will probably be unplayable on a phone.

 # Controls
 Player 1 - This is the player at the top of the map: